dystcz/nuxt-sanctum-auth/README.md

 ### Middleware

 Package automatically provides two middlewares for you to use: `auth` and `guest`.
+If you are using `routeRules` make sure to set `ssr: false` for all pages that will be using those middlewares.

 #### Pages available only when not logged in